 Step 3: Carefully pack the bike

-Packing a bike involves more than throwing some bubble wrap or packing peanuts in the box.
-You need to protect the tubes from getting their paint scratched in transit.
-The wheels need protection, so the spokes don’t get bent.
+Packing a bike involves more than throwing some bubble wrap or packing peanuts in a box.
+You need to protect the tubes from getting their paint scratched in transit, and the wheels need protection so the spokes don’t get bent.
 It’s a good idea to add a spacer in the front fork after you remove the front wheel, so the fork doesn’t get bent during transit.
 And you’ll need to carefully protect the chain, which should be left on the bike, so chain grease doesn’t rub off on other components during shipping.
 Packaging and infill are crucial when you ship a bike.